Frequently Asked Questions

 Q: What do you grow?

-A: Currently we have apples, peaches, berries, and garlic in the ground.
+A: Currently we have apples, peaches and berries in the ground.
 We planted 500 new apple and peach trees this year with a lot of new varieties that weren’t available the last time the orchard was planted.
-One we’re most excited about is the “LudaCrisp” apple.
-These trees will be producing in approximately 3 years.
+Our young peach trees should be ready to produce peaches in 2022.
+About 100 of our apple trees will be producing apples 2024.

 Q: Can I bring my pet?